 (HEX Colors [Web-Safe])

-(Plain Text On/Off)
+(Plain Text On/Off Mode)

-This is a line of indented text.
+Here’s a sample of indented text.

 To keep indenting text, press the Increase Indent button more than once.